Javad228/scipion-em-dmm/README.rst

 These tools will make it possible to carry out different functions for working with electron density maps.
 The code involving these functionalities can be found at https://github.com/kiharalab.

-Therefore, this plugin allows to use programs from the DAQ software suite within the Scipion framework.
+Therefore, this plugin allows to use programs from the DMM software suite within the Scipion framework.

 ========================================